 Proving the adequacy of the encoding of inference rules is similar.
-Note that in the above statements, well-formedness was expressed as a set of inference rules of a judgment of the form $\Gamma \vdash is_qexp$ a, and the proofs of these statements require showing a bijection between proofs (on paper) using the inference rules of this judgment, and proofs using our encodings of prog and seq.
-The same approach is used to prove the adequacy of the other two judgments $\Gamma; Q \vdash a : A$ and $[C, a] \rightarrow [C', a']$.
+Note that in the above statements, well-formedness was expressed as a set of inference rules of a judgment of the form $\Gamma \vdash is_qexp a$, and the proofs of these statements require showing a bijection between proofs (on paper) using the inference rules of this judgment, and proofs using our encodings of prog and seq.
+The same approach is used to prove the adequacy of the other two judgments Γ ; $Q \vdash a : A$ and $[C, a] \rightarrow [C', a']$.
 Additionally, for all judgments except well-formedness, internal adequacy lemmas must be proven.
-Such lemmas correspond to Lemma 20, clauses 2 and 4 for the reduction and typing judgments, respectively, of MiniML in [7].4 They are called internal adequacy lemmas because they can be formalized in Hybrid and they are an important part of the general adequacy proofs for these judgments.
+Such lemmas correspond to Lemma 20, clauses 2 and 4 for the reduction and typing judgments, respectively, of MiniML in [13].4 They are called internal adequacy proofs for these judgments.
+Their statements and proofs are found in PQAdequacy.v.
 In general, such properties state that whenever an OL judgment that is defined as part of the definition of prog can be proved, then the OL terms in this judgment are well-formed.
 The abstr conditions are important for proving these lemmas.
 The following theorem expresses internal adequacy for the Proto-Quipper typing judgment.